 Goal Zero 22004 Yeti 150 Solar Generator – Goal Zero is a recognized leader in portable solar power.
 This generator is small – about the size of a toaster.
 I'm not keen on the name “generator” because it doesn't generate power, it only stores power.
 You can recharge it from a wall outlet, a car or solar panels.
 (See Goal Zero Nomad 20W Solar Panel and 8mm adapter cable).
 This is a moderate duty unit, suitable for powering laptops, lights and smartphones.
 (Don't try to plug in the circle saw.)

-LBell Solar charger for Cell Phones, Cameras, GPS, etc – This is a palm sized unit that’s designed primarily for take along extra power.
-It has a 2 amp and 1 amp USB ports.
-This covers most tablets and smartphones.
-For a quick charge it’s best to plug it into an outlet, but the solar panel does work.
+Soluser Solar charger for Cell Phones, Cameras, GPS, etc – This is a palm sized unit that's designed primarily for take along extra power.
+It has four USB ports, one of which is USB-C. This covers most tablets and smartphones.
+For a quick charge it's best to plug it into an outlet, but the solar panel does work.
 Handy to have along if you have a device that drains its battery quickly.

 Goal Zero 31901 Yeti 1250 XX-Large Solar Generator – If you want a solar generator big enough to power tools and refrigerators, then this is the size unit you need.
 Again, think battery bank (like the smaller unit above).
 It's usually paired with two (or more) Goal Zero Boulder 30M solar Panels and an adapter cable.
 With a full charge, the Yeti 1250 can power a refrigerator for 12 hours or a chest freezer for a week.
 Several people noted in Amazon reviews that they use this unit for their CPAP machines.
 Recharge time on the unit will depend on sun exposure and number of panels.